General Org-Mode Configuration

 Pikchr

 No, not Pikachu, but close.
-The Pikchr project is similar to Graphviz and Plantuml, but makes the boxes more positional and really allows one to place things more precisely.
+Unlike Graphviz and Plantuml, the Pikchr project makes boxes more positional and allows one to place the parts more precisely.
 Yet another steep learning curve.

 Not sure if anyone has made a package, so we need to download and build locally: